 Drama Teacher Certification and Certificate Program Overviews

-Educators in general and theater educators in particular can still find employment opportunities despite the funding constraints most school districts face.
 A small number of colleges and universities offer drama teacher certificate programs that prepare established educators and theater professionals to teach theater to students.
 Get an idea of what's taught in these programs, along with continuing education and career information.

 Schools may also refer to a drama teacher certificate program as a certificate in teaching theater or a certificate in theater education.
-Programs are designed for established theater professionals who want to teach theater in formal and non-formal settings, and licensed teachers who want to improve upon their arts education competency.
+These 1-year programs are designed for established theater professionals who want to teach theater in formal and non-formal settings, and licensed teachers who want to improve upon their arts education competency.
 Course content emphasizes the integration of theater education throughout the K-12 curriculum.
-A certificate may be completed in a year or less.

 Prior course work in theater is required for enrollment in a drama teacher certificate program.
 Some programs have options for applicants who have earned a bachelor's degree in theater and for those who have not.

-Courses in a drama teacher certificate program cover the essentials of mounting a live theatrical production.
+Courses in a drama teacher certificate program cover the essentials of creating a live theatrical production.
 Possible course topics in a drama teacher program include:

 - Teaching through theater